-The risk factors, presented below, are those estimated by NEURONES as being the most important in net criticality:
+The risk factors, presented below, are those which the Group considers to be the most important in terms of net criticality:

-Family of risks Risk Probability Impact Criticality Related to the business Recruiting and retaining staff 4 3 12 Departure of key personnel 3 4 12 Non-compliance with a contractual commitment 4 3 12 Human error in the performance of a service 2 4 8 Outstanding trade receivables 2 2 4 Acquisitions 1 4 4 Financials (IFRS7) Credit 1 4 4 Liquidity 0 4 0 Market (interest rate, foreign exchange, equity market investments) 1 1 1 Capital management 0 4 0 Digital Cyberattacks with unavailability of the Production Information System and/or loss of data 4 3 12 Bank transfer fraud 4 1 4 Environmental and societal Ethics: corruption, influence peddling 2 3 6 Anti-competitive practices: price fixing 1 4 4 Fiscal and regulatory Interpretation of laws and regulations 1 2 2
+Family of risks Risk Probability Impact Criticality Related to the business Recruiting and retaining staff 4 3 12 Departure of key staff 3 4 12 Non-compliance with a contractual commitment 4 3 12 Human error in the performance of a service 2 4 8 Non-compliance with a client's specific instructions 2 2 4 Theft of equipment belonging to third parties 2 2 4 Outstanding payments 2 2 4 Acquisitions 1 4 4 Financials (IFRS7) Credit 1 4 4 Liquidity 0 4 0 Market (interest rate, foreign exchange, equity market investments) 1 1 1 Capital management 0 4 0 Digital Cyberattacks with unavailability of the Production Information System and/or loss of data 4 3 12 Bank transfer fraud 4 1 4 Environmental and societal Ethics: corruption, influence peddling 2 3 6 Anti-competitive practices: price fixing 1 4 4 Fiscal and regulatory Interpretation of laws and regulations 1 2 2

-Probability of occurrence: 4 = significant, 3 = occasional, 2 = low, 1 = very low Impact: 4 = severe, 3 = significant, 2 = mild, 1 = negligible Criticality = Probability x Impact.
+Probability of occurrence: 4 = significant, 3 = occasional, 2 = low, 1 = very low

+Impact: 4 = severe, 3 = significant, 2 = mild, 1 = negligible Criticality = Probability x Impact.
 The higher the number, the more critical it is.